davewar/Node_Login_RESTAPI/README.md

 1. User able to login with username and password.
 2. User insurance policy details are shown in dashboard.
 3. User able to logout and cookie deleted.
-4. if cookie not held - user not able to bypass the login and go directly to http://localhost:8080/dashboard
+4. if usr.id not held - user not able to bypass the login and go directly to http://localhost:8080/dashboard

 Fail: